Practical Dermatology: TeleDermatology Present and Future Perspective

 Dr. Introcaso: I have worked with AristaMD for about a year now.
 AristaMD reached out to me through the Doximity platform to let me know about their telehealth platform.
 My own background involves quite a bit of telemedicine through volunteer work.
 I’ve had the opportunity to work internationally as a dermatologist, both in Africa and South America.

 Dr. Introcaso: My experience has really run the gamut.
 Sometimes the consults that I get are very straightforward.
-For example, a primary care provider may send a picture of a mole asking if it requires biopsy or could be monitored.
-That’s the same type of thing that I see in my own practice day in and day out.
+For example, a primary care provider may send a picture of a mole, asking if it requires biopsy or could be monitored.
+That’s the same type of thing I see in my practice day in and day out.
 Quite a few straightforward rashes, irritations, and contact dermatoses come up.
 I definitely see the day-to-day things that I would see in my practice.

 I think that’s a reflection that those are patients who haven’t really been in regular care.
 My interactions with consults are all generated by, then sent back to, the patient’s primary care provider.
 That could be a physician’s assistant, a nurse practitioner, or an MD or a DO.
-These are patients who are mostly at institutions, including prisons or federally qualified healthcare centers—places where people are either living under the poverty line or have state Medicaid services and get their care at a primary care doctor.
-The primary care provider will decide that they would like to ask for specialty consult services, or the clinic’s workflow is such that all referrals are reviewed for e-consult eligibility.
+These are patients who are primarily at institutions, including prisons or federally qualified healthcare centers—places where people are either living under the poverty line or have state Medicaid services and get their care from a primary care doctor.
+The primary care provider will decide that they would like to ask for specialty consult services, or the clinic’s workflow is such that all referrals are reviewed for eConsult eligibility.

 The providers then communicate with me directly and send a store-and-forward telehealth consult.
-I review everything then type up my answer, and through the same platform send that information back to the primary care provider.
+I review everything, then type up my answer, and through the same platform, send that information back to the primary care provider.
 AristaMD asks us to commit to answering within 24 hours.
 That has never been a problem.

-It’s very meaningful to be able to see these pictures of somebody who has not had the opportunity to get care and know that you’re going to be able to make some suggestions that won’t cost them anymore.
+It’s very meaningful to see these pictures of somebody who has not had the opportunity to get care and know that you’re going to be able to make some suggestions that won’t cost them anymore.
 They won’t have to go someplace else for a visit.
 It will help to strengthen their relationship with their primary care providers and will really provide excellent care for them.
 I don’t have much negative to say.
 In particular, working with this company has been very easy and convenient.

 Dr. Introcaso: I think the next five years are probably going to be a growing period for telehealth in general and certainly for dermatology.
-I think more and more patients are going to be expecting to be able to communicate with their dermatologist via mobile platforms.
-I think payers are going to be trying to figure out what could be covered, what the appropriate payments for telehealth are going to be, and doctors are going to be figuring out how to work that into their regular schedule.
+I think more and more patients are going to be expecting to be able to communicate with their dermatologists via mobile platforms.
+I think payers are going to be trying to figure out what could be covered and what the appropriate payments for telehealth are going to be, and doctors are going to be figuring out how to work that into their regular schedule.
 I do think it’s the future of medicine.